carbon-language/carbon-lang/docs/design/pattern-matching.md

 assert(result == "3: A, False: B, m_s_o: C")
 ```

+**Terminology**: An *argument* refers to a value being passed to a function
+as part of the *argument list* at the call site.
+A *parameter* refers to the
+name given to input values for use in the body of a function as part of the
+*parameter list* part of the function signature.
+In *this* document I've been
+careful to use the correct term since the argument vs. parameter distinction
+is significant.

 Any given call to `ToString` will take its argument list and try matching it to
-the argument pattern defined for each overload.
+the parameter pattern defined for each overload.
 Assuming there is a single
 match, that defines which function implementation is actually called.

 **Proposal:** The order of patterns / overloads should not matter.